fadox/fontamental/README.md

 Set up a new Python virtual environment.
 Although this is not required, it's highly recommended, since Fontamentals has some of dependencies, which may (or may not) conflict with other modules you installed globally.

-To create a new virtual environment in ENV_DIR:
+To create a new virtual environment in `ENV_DIR`:
 ```sh
 $ python3 -m venv ENV_DIR
 ```

-This creates a new ENV_DIR folder (you can choose the name you want).
+This creates a new `ENV_DIR` folder (you can choose the name you want).
-The bin subfolder (or Scripts if you are on Windows) contains a new python executable, and the pip installer linked to that.
+The `bin` subfolder (or `Scripts` if you are on Windows) contains a new python executable, and the pip installer linked to that.

 Activate the newly created environment: